Serotonin syndrome: Causes

+Despite acting as non-selective serotonin receptor agonists, major serotonergic psychedelics like lysergic acid diethylamide (LSD) and psilocybin do not cause serotonin syndrome even in the context of extreme overdose.
+This is thought to be due to the fact that they act as partial agonists of serotonin receptors like the serotonin 5-HT2A receptor, in contrast to serotonin itself which is a full agonist.
+Combination of psychedelics like LSD and psilocybin with antidepressants such as SSRIs is also not thought to pose a risk of serotonin syndrome.
+A 2018 retrospective analysis of 3,554 LSD-only exposures reported to poison control centers in the United States between 2000 and 2016 found that serious toxicity was infrequent.
+On the other hand, NBOMe psychedelics like 25I-NBOMe are more efficacious at the serotonin 5-HT2A receptor and have been uniquely associated with serotonin syndrome-like toxicity.
+In addition, serotonergic psychedelics additionally acting as serotonin releasing agents like methylenedioxyamphetamine (MDA) and α-methyltryptamine (AMT) or additionally acting as MAOIs like ayahuasca or AMT can cause serotonin syndrome.

 The relative risk and severity of serotonergic side effects and serotonin toxicity, with individual drugs and combinations, is complex.
-SS has been reported in patients of all ages, including the elderly, children, and even newborn infants due to in utero exposure.
-The serotonergic toxicity of SSRIs increases with dose, but even in overdose, it is insufficient to cause fatalities from SS in healthy adults.
+Serotonin syndrome has been reported in patients of all ages, including the elderly, children, and even newborn infants due to in utero exposure.
+The serotonergic toxicity of SSRIs increases with dose, but even in overdose, it is insufficient to cause fatalities from serotonin syndrome in healthy adults.
 Elevations of central nervous system (CNS) serotonin will typically only reach potentially fatal levels when drugs with different mechanisms of action are mixed together.
 Various drugs, other than SSRIs, also have clinically significant potency as serotonin reuptake inhibitors, (such as tramadol, amphetamine, and MDMA) and are associated with severe cases of the syndrome.
+Severe and life-threatening serotonin syndrome has been said to almost exclusively be due to a combination of antidepressants, for instance an MAOI with an SSRI.
+However, combination of an MAOI and a serotonin releasing agent (SRA) like MDMA can also consistently result in severe and life-threatening serotonin syndrome.

-Although the most significant health risk associated with opioid overdoses is respiratory depression, it is still possible for an individual to develop SS from certain opioids without the loss of consciousness.
-However, most cases of opioid-related SS involve the concurrent use of a serotergenic drug such as antidepressants.
+Although the most significant health risk associated with opioid overdoses is respiratory depression, it is still possible for an individual to develop serotonin syndrome from certain opioids without the loss of consciousness.
+However, most cases of opioid-related serotonin syndrome involve the concurrent use of a serotergenic drug such as antidepressants.
 Nonetheless, it is not uncommon for individuals taking opioids to also be taking antidepressants due to the comorbidity of pain and depression.

-Cases where opioids alone are the cause of SS are typically seen with tramadol, because of its dual mechanism as a serotonin-norepinephrine reuptake inhibitor.
-SS caused by tramadol can be particularly problematic if an individual taking the drug is unaware of the risks associated with it and attempts to self-medicate symptoms such as headache, agitation, and tremors with more opioids, further exacerbating the condition.
+Cases where opioids alone are the cause of serotonin syndrome are typically seen with tramadol, because of its dual mechanism as a serotonin-norepinephrine reuptake inhibitor.
+Serotonin syndrome caused by tramadol can be particularly problematic if an individual taking the drug is unaware of the risks associated with it and attempts to self-medicate symptoms such as headache, agitation, and tremors with more opioids, further exacerbating the condition.